replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/httpLoadBalancer.md

 ---
 title: HTTP Load Balancer
-description: Collect and analyze information about the ability to connect to the the specified HTTP load balancer address
+description: Collect and analyze information about the ability to connect to the the specified HTTP load balancer address.
 ---

 ## HTTP Load Balancer Collector

-The `httpLoadBalancer` collector can collect information about the ability to connect to the the specified HTTP load balancer address.
-This collector listens on a host port on “0.0.0.0” and then attempts to connect through a HTTP load balancer.
+To collect information about the ability to connect to a specified HTTP load balancer address, you can use the `httpLoadBalancer` collector.
+This collector listens on a host port on `0.0.0.0` and then attempts to connect through an HTTP load balancer.
 A successful connection requires sending and receiving a random token through the load balancer to the test server.

 ### Parameters

 In addition to the [shared collector properties](/collect/collectors/#shared-properties), the `httpLoadBalancer` collector accepts the following parameters:

 #### `port` (Required)
-The port number to use
+The port number to use.

 #### `address` (Required)
-The address to check the connection to
+The address to check the connection to.

 #### `timeout` (Optional)
-Specifies the total timeout
+Specifies the total timeout.

 ### Example Collector Definition